GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 If you use the VQA dataset as part of any published research, please acknowledge the following paper
 ```
 @InProceedings{Antol_2015_ICCV,
-author = {Antol, Stanislaw and Agrawal, Aishwarya and Lu, Jiasen and Mitchell, Margaret and Batra, Dhruv and Lawrence Zitnick, C. and Parikh, Devi},
+author = {Stanislaw Antol and Aishwarya Agrawal and Jiasen Lu and Margaret Mitchell and Dhruv Batra and C. Lawrence Zitnick and Devi Parikh},
 title = {VQA: Visual Question Answering},
 booktitle = {The IEEE International Conference on Computer Vision (ICCV)},
 month = {December},